EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

 """"""""""""""""

 To view the default PID and accel/decel values, look at ``src\evn_motor_defs.h`` in the Github repository.

+.. function:: void setMode(bool enable)

+    Disables any movement functions called afterwards.
+Does not disable odometry or wipe settings.

+    :param enable: Whether drivebase movement should be enabled

 .. function:: void setSpeedPID(float kp, float ki, float kd);